AnchalPhutela/Stat-Tricks/CONTRIBUTING.md

 * Master file is added in the repository

-* Refer the master file and develop your own logic for digital twin note taker
+* Refer the master file and develop your own logic for the tasks given in Stat-Tricks

 * Take branch from the master file